pnp/blog/content/post/how-to-use-loader-spinner-in-progress-indicator-in-spfx-using.md

 ## Introduction
 A Spinner is an outline of a circle that animates around itself indicating to the user that things are processing.
-A Spinner is shown when it\'s unsure how long a task will take making it the indeterminate version of a progress indicator.
+A Spinner is shown when it's unsure how long a task will take making it the indeterminate version of a progress indicator.
 They can be of various sizes, located in line with the content or centered.
 They generally appear after an action is being processed or committed.
 They are subtle and generally do